Navigation

 To help you get the most out of your food and symptom diary, follow these simple steps.

-• Stick with it.
-Try to fill out your food and symptom diary every day for at least two weeks, including two weekends.
+• Stick to it.
+Try to fill out your food and symptom diary every day for at least two weeks, including over two weekends.

 • Include your fluids.
-Don’t forget to note down all fluids you drink.
+Don’t forget to note down all fluids.
 This includes caffeinated drinks (and any sugars added), juices and alcohol.

 • Go into detail.
 Give as much detail as possible, including what you ate and how it was prepared.
 For example, instead of writing a ‘salad sandwich’, write ‘two slices of white bread, mayonnaise, cheese and tomato’.
 The same applies to the symptoms you have.
 Did you have them immediately after eating?
 How severe were they?
 How long did they last?